mknxdev/jperf/README.md

 ### Package manager

-However, you can also use a package manager to install JPerf to your project.
+However, you can also use a package manager to install jPerf to your project.

 ```sh
 npm i -D jperf